 Under normal VAT accounting rules VAT is accounted for on the basis of invoices issued and received by the business.
 However, businesses using cash accounting account for VAT on a payment basis.
-Output tax is accounted for when the business is paid by its customer and its recovers input tax when it has paid for the goods and services received.
+Output tax is accounted for when the business is paid by its customer and the business recovers input tax when it has paid for the goods and services received.

 Businesses can only apply to join the cash accounting scheme if their annual turnover does not exceed £1.35m and they are registered for VAT.
-Permission to use the scheme may be refused if the business does not have a good compliance record (ie returns are not up to date or it has been convicted of a VAT offence in the last 12 months).
-Cash accounting cannot be used in respect of all transactions (ie in respect of imports or goods supplied under credit sale agreements).
+Permission to use the scheme may be refused if the business does not have a good compliance record (eg returns are not up to date or it has been convicted of a VAT offence in the last 12 months).
+Cash accounting cannot be used in respect of all transactions (eg in respect of imports or goods supplied under credit sale agreements).